 - Feeding your lawn

-- Getting rid of pests e.g. fire ants
+- Getting rid of pests, e.g. fire ants

-You feed your lawn, allowing it to grow more robust, and withstand stresses such as heat and drought even as you eliminate chickweed.
+You feed your lawn, allowing it to grow more robust and withstand stresses such as heat and drought even as you eliminate chickweed.
 After application, water it in by irrigating.
 Irrigation helps the herbicide to seep in and reach the soil surface.

 The best herbicide to eliminate dollar weed is Metsulfuron Methyl Herbicide, whose active ingredient is Metsulfuron.
-Treat your lawn every eight weeks, or even better, once a month for best results.
-However, do not water in the herbicide after application.
+Treat your lawn every eight weeks, or even better, once a month for the best results.
+However, do not water the herbicide after application.
 Consistent and timely application defeats the roots below the ground and the stems, eliminating chances of repopulation of dollar weed.